CZ-NIC/fred-docs/Features/General/Whois.rst

 Both versions contain the security feature of hiding personal data of contacts.

-Additionally, FRED contains a prototype implementation of the RDAP protocol which allows client applications to obtain results in a more recent, machine-readable format (JSON).
+Additionally, the FRED contains a prototype implementation of the RDAP protocol which allows client applications to obtain results in a more recent, machine-readable format (JSON).